-- Increased product offerings we are constantly increasing our product lines and offerings and will continue to do so in the future. - Government sourced revenue We are opening new e-commerce storefronts around the world to develop sales in new markets.
-Our new Washington D.C. office will target US government/GSA sales which have not historically represented a significant part of our sales revenue.
-We will also recruit experienced government sales professionals to assist with this plan.
+- Increased product offerings We intend to consistently increase our product lines and offerings in the near term and will continue to do so in the future. - Government sourced revenue Our new Washington D.C. office will target US government/GSA sales which have not historically represented a significant part of our sales revenue.
+We will also intend to recruit experienced government sales professionals to assist with this plan.
 We plan to become an approved seller on the US Government's GSA Schedule, which gives federal, and in some cases state and local buyers, access to a great number of commercial products and services at negotiated ceiling prices.
-Schedule purchases represent approximately 21% of overall federal procurement spending. - Product innovation We will continue to launch innovative own branded products, such as our SolarTrack solar powered satellite tracking device, to differentiate us and gain a competitive edge over other MSS suppliers. - Future acquisitions We will seek suitable acquisition opportunities to further increase our scale, expand sales and access in new markets and sectors.
+Schedule purchases represent approximately 21% of overall federal procurement spending. - Product innovation We plan to continue to launch innovative own branded products, such as our SolarTrack solar powered satellite tracking device, to differentiate us and gain a competitive edge over other MSS suppliers. - Future acquisitions We aim to seek suitable acquisition opportunities to further increase our scale, expand sales and access in new markets and sectors.